Powered by Smartsupp

 The Federal Foreign Office provides information on the current situation on its website (www.auswaertiges-amt.de) and we recommend that you check here before departure.

 Please never leave valuables uncovered in the vehicle (not even while driving).
-Organize your trips so that you have arrived at your destination by nightfall.
+Organize your trips so that you have arrived at your destination by Nightfall.
 It goes without saying that you refrain from wearing jewelry in public and also avoid showing off expensive cameras.

 Flora & Fauna